Kyzzyl18/PROFE8/README.md

 # PROFE8

+Kyzzer Lanz R. Jallorina BSIS 4C

-This is for the activity of PROFE8.
+This is for the activities of PROFE8.